 Focus and Scope

 International Journal of Science and Society (IJSOC) is open access, and peer-reviewed journal with e-ISSN (2715-8780), IJSOC is an International journal devoted to the study of science and technology in a social context.
 It focuses on the way in which advances in science and technology influence society and vice versa.
-It is a peer-reviewed journal that takes an interdisciplinary perspective, encouraging analyses whose approaches are drawn from a variety of disciplines such as history, sociology, philosophy, economics, political science and international relations, science policy involving innovation, foresight studies involving science and technology, technology management, environmental studies, energy studies, and gender studies, etc.
+It is a peer-reviewed journal that takes an interdisciplinary perspective, encouraging analyses whose approaches are drawn from a variety of disciplines such as history, law, sociology, philosophy, economics, political science and international relations, science policy involving innovation, foresight studies involving science and technology, technology management, environmental studies, energy studies, and gender studies, etc.

 - Social Sciences